 Attorney Says Your Case Is Too Small

 You contact an attorney who says “you likely have a case,” but the attorney won’t represent you, what’s up with that? — The answer is simple.
-The court system is broken down into small claims courts (where the amount you can recover is capped), and courts of general jurisdiction (where the amount you can recover is unlimited).
+The court system is broken down into courts (where the amount you can recover is capped), and courts of general jurisdiction (where the amount you can recover is unlimited).
 Sometimes we speak to people that may have a case, but a “small case”.